-While NC LEA public schools are required to provide the services of a Registered Nurse to plan for the health needs of students, public charter schools are not.
-During the 2017-2018 year 22% of public charter schools reported employing a school nurse, full or part-time.
+While NC LEA schools are required to provide the services of an RN School Nurse to assess and plan for the health needs of students, public charter schools are not.
+During the 2018-2019 year 24% of public charter schools reported employing a school nurse, full- or part-time.